Fatou Dieng (athlete)

 Fatou Ndaga Dieng (born 14 September 1983) is a former Mauritanian sprint athlete, and is now a member of the Mauritania National Olympic and Sports Committee.

-In 2000 Dieng became the first female to compete for her country at the Summer Olympics when she went to the 2000 Summer Olympics held in Sydney.
-She entered the 100 metres and ran a in a time of 13.69 seconds, she finished 9th in her heat, Heat 7 which was ran on 22 September 2000, so didn't qualify for the next round.
+In 2000 Dieng became the first female to compete for her country at the Summer Olympics, when she went to the 2000 Summer Olympics held in Sydney.
+She entered the 100 metres and ran a time of 13.69 seconds; she finished 9th in her heat, Heat 7, which was run on 22 September 2000, so she didn't qualify for the next round.
 She set a Mauritanian national record for the 100m at 13.29 seconds which she ran at the Jeux de la Francophonie in Ottawa, Canada on 20 July 2001.
-She ran faster the next day, achieving a time of 11.87 seconds which still stands as the Mauritanian national record.
+She ran faster the next day, achieving a time of 11.87 seconds, which still stands as the Mauritanian national record.
 She was entered into the senior 100m women's sprint event at the 2011 All-Africa Games in Maputo, Mozambique but no result was recorded.